1978 Talladega 500: Race report

-Four cautions were waved for seventeen laps; making the race last almost three hours in length, 67 lead changes the race.
-James Hylton finished last due to a transmission issue on the first lap of this 188-lap race.
+Four cautions were waved for seventeen laps; making the race last almost three hours in length, with 67 lead changes the race.
+James Hylton finished last due to a transmission issue on the first lap of 188 laps.
 Lennie Pond became the third driver whose only career victory was at the summer Talladega race (Richard Brickhouse in 1969 and Dick Brooks in 1973).
 He would defeat Donnie Allison by two car lengths in front of 60,000 spectators.
 Yarborough lost half a lap near the end of the race, losing the leaders because he missed the pit entry and made his stop on lap 181.

 There was one foreigner in the 41-car lineup: Claude Ballot-Léna from Paris, France.
 Cale Yarborough would earn the pole position with a speed of 192.717 mph while the average speed of the race was 174.7 mph.
 It was a 500 mile world's record in 1978.
 Bill Elliott would break that record at the 1985 Winston 500 with an average of 186.288 mph.
 Female driver Janet Guthrie was also a part of the grid; finishing in 29th place due to a crash on lap 129.
-Country music star and part-time NASCAR driver Marty Robbins made his only start of the season and came home in the top-20 driving his Dodge Magnum.
+Country music star and part-time NASCAR driver Marty Robbins made his only start of the season and came home 18th driving his Dodge Magnum.

 Richard Petty would stop racing in Chrysler cars after this race.
 Only the 1984 Winston 500 would see more lead changes than this event.